-After visiting the gardens of the Royal Palace of Caserta I felt amazed by all the ornate fountains and was interested to discover more about the stories behind them.
+After visiting the gardens of the Royal Palace of Caserta I was interested to discover more about the stories behind their ornate fountains.
 I particularly liked the top three, and so I embarked on some research.

-The first of these three that you get to when you walk up through the gardens is the Fountain of Ceres.
+The first of these three that you reach when you walk up through the gardens is the Fountain of Ceres.
 Cupids, tritons and nymphs surround the beautiful goddess in the centre.

 In this depiction of her, by the sculptor Gaetano Salomone, she is holding a medallion of the Triskelion, the symbol of Sicily’s three promontories, Cape Peloro, Cape Pachino and Cape Lilibeo.
 Two statues representing Sicily’s rivers are placed to the right and left of the central group.
 These features fit in with how Caserta was envisaged as the new capital of the Kingdom of the two Sicilies- though this plan was never fulfulled.
 See my last post here.